scottmckendry/blog/content/posts/traefik/index.md

     external: true
 ```

-New config

-💡

-Don't forget to add your DNS entry for 'code.subdomain'!
+> 💡 Don't forget to add your DNS entry for 'code.subdomain'!

 Start the container and navigate to the new URL.
 Great!
 Now we have a template we can apply to all of our containers.